-Phillips says that when a training program is implemented, it should create a chain of impact at several levels, ultimately ending in ROI.
-A chain of impact needs to occur as skills and knowledge (Level 2) are learned and applied on the job (Level 3) to produce business impact (Level 4).
+Phillips suggests that when a training program is implemented, a chain of impact should occur as skills and knowledge (Level 2) are learned and applied on the job (Level 3) to produce business impact (Level 4), ultimately ending in ROI.

-At each level, measurements need to be taken to determine whether the business impact was actually caused by the program.
-If there is a negative ROI, it should be easy to identify which link in the chain was broken.
+At each level, measurements are taken to determine whether the business impact was actually a result of the program.
+When negative ROI exists, it should be easy to identify which link in the chain was broken.
 For example, did the participants not learn (Level 2) or were they not able to successfully apply the new learning on the job (Level 3)?

-Now, you should know that calculating ROI is not an easy process, but I found a great step-by-step example of Jack Phillip’s process for calculating ROI from the Leopard Learning Blog.
+Calculating ROI is not an easy process, but here's a step-by-step example of Jack Phillip’s process for calculating ROI from the Leopard Learning Blog.

 Step 1.
 Collect Pre-Program Data

-The first step in the process is to collect pre-program data as a baseline measure so you can compare metrics before and after training.
-Here is an example that shows how this can work:
+The first step is to collect pre-program data as a baseline measure in order to compare metrics before and after training.
+Here's how this might work:

 A company needed to reduce customer complaint numbers and costs.
-A decision was made to provide training to customer service personnel on how to handle the complaints.
-Data was collected from the previous six months to identify any trends and be able to compare post-program costs.
+A decision was made to provide elearning to customer service personnel on how to handle the complaints.
+Data was collected from the previous six months to identify any trends and to compare post-program costs.

 Step 2.
 Collect Post-Program Data

-The next step is to collect data after the training program is completed.
-These are the major types of data sources that can be used:
+The next step is to collect data once training is completed.
+Data sources used could be:

 Step 3.
-Isolating the Effects of the Learning Program
+Isolate the Effects of the Learning Program

-Of course, then you have to make sure that any results you are measuring are actually based on the training program.
-So you have to identify the key factors that might have contributed to the performance improvement, getting information from:
+Then determine whether results discovered are actually due to the training program.
+Identify key factors that might have contributed to the performance improvement, gathering information from:

-These are techniques that can be used to approximate the impact of the training program:
+These are techniques used to approximate the impact of the training program:

 - Control groups